What is spaying and neutering?Back to top

 When should a pet be spayed or neutered?Back to top

 The latest research shows the earlier the surgery, the better it is for the animal.
 The American Veterinary Medical Association has endorsed early age spaying and neutering.
-Since most cats and dogs are able to reproduce by 6 months of age, it is recommended that they have surgery between 3 and 4 months of age, possibly as early as 2 months of age.
+Since most cats and dogs are able to reproduce by 4 months of age, it is recommended that they have surgery between 3 and 4 old, possibly as early as 2 old.

 Will the procedure hurt my pet?Back to top